Nano1337/privmedrag/README.md

 uv sync
 ```

-FAQ:
+### FAQ
+TODO (haoli): try installing from scratch again to check reproducibility
-- You might run into `dgl` dependency install issues and have to build from source on Apple Silicon:
+- You might run into `dgl` dependency install issues and will have to install from source.
+Note that installation currently only supported on ubuntu, not on Apple Silicon nor Windows.
 ```bash
 git clone --recursive https://github.com/dmlc/dgl.git cd dgl